 In my perfect world, service members would start saving that transition fund with their very first military paycheck.
-Here’s the thing about that plan: most new service member don’t need a large emergency fund.
-It’s not terribly hard to save $1,000 to move back home and get started in school, or find a new job.
+Sounds crazy?
+It’s really not, and here’s why: most new service member don’t need a large emergency fund.
+It’s not terribly hard to save $500 to move back home and get started in school, or find a new job.
 But if you start that fund early, then it’s easier to grow the fund as your needs evolve.

 Truly, though, most of us don’t start until the end of military service is on the horizon.
 That’s OK!
 Jump in where you are, and do what you can.